Almost all SETU computing graduates have been offered a job in the tech industry – in fact there isn’t enough graduates to take up all jobs available.

 2. Earn up to €40,000 straight out of college

-Almost every student who’s completed their course in WIT has been offered a job in the tech industry.
+Almost every student who’s completed their course in SETU has been offered a job in the tech industry.
 In fact, there isn’t enough graduates to take up all of the jobs that are available.
 Furthermore, the average graduate wage is around €25,000.
 If you’re at the top of your class and have the right attitude and skill set you could earn €40,000.
-Some WIT graduates can even earn up to €100,000 a year within 15 years of graduating if they’re good enough.
+Some SETU graduates can even earn up to €100,000 a year within 15 years of graduating if they’re good enough.

 3. Work with global companies